I suggest growing a backyard plot of grain. Not just to avoid modern "bad for you" wheat, but because it is easy, fun and delicious.

 You don't have to go all the way back to wild grasses and very ancient grains like einkorn (they are difficult to de-hull for eating.)
 There are many wheats and barleys from before modern "green revolution" grains were the norm.
 Generations of farmers raised big healthy families on these heritage grains.

 The hulless barleys make wonderful pilaf, cooked like rice.
 You don't even need a grinder to do that.
 Barley is a very fast-growing spring grain--the main cereal grain in the Himalayas, where seasons are too short for other grains.
-So you can harvest your barley and still have the space for something else for most of the summer.
+So you can harvest your barley and still have the space for something else for much of the summer.

 Gardeners and farmers are discovering that while modern wheats often need a specific and narrow set of conditions for success, many older grains are more flexible and forgiving in their needs.
 For example most modern wheats are either spring or fall-planted.
 If you plant a spring wheat in September, it will freeze to death when cold weather comes.
 And a fall wheat planted in the spring will not produce grain, because it is hard-wired to go through winter before flowering and making seeds.
 (This is called vernalization, and is common with vegetables, too.
 Most root crops, as well as cabbage and kale, need to vernalize before blooming.)